microsoft/mu/docs/How/using_project_mu.md

 └── .gitmodules
 ```

 You will need to create directories in this repository for your platform.
-The important Project MU piece is the PlatformBuild file. [ms-iot's iMX8](https://github.com/ms-iot/MU_PLATFORM_NXP) can be used as an example to help you get started!
+The important Project MU piece is the PlatformBuild file. [ms-iot iMX8](https://github.com/ms-iot/MU_PLATFORM_NXP) can be used as an example to help you get started!

 # 4) Build instructions